 Mounting the Douro

 Follow the PDF below for instructions on accessing the mounting holes on the Douro.
 You'll below for your machine version, then, once the data and Ethernet cables have been connected to the machine, mount the Bitcoin Machine to the Santo Tirso with the five M12 bolts which originally came with the Douro / Trofa.
-The mounting plate will not be needed.

 Access the Bitcoin Machine's mounting holes using the directions here: